edgedb/easy-edgedb/chapter16/index.md

 > Arthur Holmwood's father has died and now Arthur is the head of the house.
 His new title is Lord Godalming, and he has a lot of money.
 With this money he helps the team to find the houses where Dracula has hidden his boxes.
 >
-> Meanwhile, Van Helsing is curious and asks John Seward if he can meet Renfield.
-Van Helsing is surprised to see that Renfield is very educated and well-spoken.
+> Meanwhile, Van Helsing has become curious about Renfield and asks John Seward if he can meet him.
+They meet, and Van Helsing is surprised to see that Renfield is very educated and well-spoken.
 Renfield talks about Van Helsing's research, politics, history, and so on - he doesn't seem crazy at all!
 But the next time Van Helsing sees him Renfield doesn't want to talk and just calls him an idiot.
 Very confusing.
+Why does Renfield's mood keep changing?
 >
 > One night, Renfield becomes very serious and asks the men to let him leave.
 Renfield says: “Don’t you know that I am sane and earnest...a sane man fighting for his soul?
 Oh, hear me! hear me!
 Let me go! let me go! let me go!”
 The men want to believe Renfield, but can't trust him.
 Finally Renfield stops and calmly says: “Remember, later on, that I did what I could to convince you tonight.”

 ## `index on` for quicker lookups

 We're getting closer to the end of the book and there is a lot of data that we haven't entered yet.
-There is also a lot of data from the book that might be useful but we're not ready to organize yet.
+There is also a lot of data from the original book that might be useful.
 Fortunately, the original text of Dracula is organized into letters, diary entries, newspaper reports, etc. that begin with the date and sometimes the time.
 They tend to start out like this:

 ```
 Dr. Seward’s Diary.